OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 We are not obligated to publish any information or content on our Service and can remove it in our sole discretion, with or without notice.

 Back to Top 3.
 Rights and Limits 3.1.
-Your License to Linkedin
+Your License to LinkedIn

 You own all of the content, feedback, and personal information you provide to us, but you also grant us a non-exclusive license to it.